 Each of these tools offers you a different marketing opportunity, from content creation to custom reporting, scheduling, and more.
 To keep track, we’ve divided our list into five sections:

 - Content Creation

-We’ll cover what each tool does, any costs, and how to use it to target your social media objectives in 2021.
+We’ll cover what each tool does, any costs, and how to use it to target your social media objectives.

 The Best Social Media Management Tools

 The best social media management tools allow you to manage every aspect of your social media marketing strategy in one place.
-While there are some free tools available in this list, “all in one” management tools tend to come with a monthly subscription cost, so keep this in mind when selecting tools to manage your social channels.
+While there are some free tools available in this list, “all in one” management tools tend to come with a monthly subscription cost.

 1. The Semrush Social Media Toolkit: